Umar al-Tilmisani: Biography

 Al Dawa which had been published in the period 1951–1953 as an official organ of the group.
-Al-Tilmisani also managed the managed the journal until its demise in 1981.
+Al-Tilmisani also managed the journal until its demise in 1981.
 In addition, he published many articles in the journal which appeared on the first page.

 Despite heading the group during this period of cooperation with the state, al-Tilmisani was imprisoned three times, once in 1954, as an activist during the Nasser years, and twice while at the head of the group, during Sadat's mass roundup of opponents in 1981, and again under Hosni Mubarak in 1984.